 For optimal results:

-• brush teeth 2–3 times daily
+• brush teeth 2-3 times a day

 • use fluoride toothpaste